About.

 Nicole Russell - President, Executive Director

-Nicole Russell currently lives in Brooklyn, NY, and was diagnosed as Autistic in August 2021 shortly after moving to Brooklyn from Texas.
+Nicole Russell currently lives in Brooklyn, NY, and was diagnosed as Autistic in August 2021, midway through pursuing her Master’s at New York University.
 After a long journey of adjusting to city life, a new diagnosis, and struggling to find community, she founded Autistic Adults NYC.
+A dedicated community builder, organizer, speaker, and consultant, Nicole is committed to advocating for a more inclusive, equitable NYC for Autistics.
 Since starting the organization, she has continued to enjoy facilitating events and compiling resources for the community, along with director duties.
 Her special interests include disability advocacy, music, and animals.
 More about Nicole

 Sarah Fowler - Secretary